Mg30/action-deploy-lambda/README.md

-# deploy-lambda

-github action to deploy to AWS lambda
+# github action to update a lambda express app

+## Requirements
+The infrastruture must be deployed an AWS in order to use